-Right now it is easy to filter out the consequences of online surveillance by simply installing an ad-blocker.
+Right now it is easy to filter out the consequences of this form of online surveillance by simply installing an ad-blocker.

 Right now, every company and every public agency only has a subset of data.
 However, thsi set of data is constantly growing and data brokers use and abuse this data.
 In addition, it is very likely that in the future all the data available online will be connected.

 If you use several Google services, this is already happening.
 Yet with better tracking technology, tech companies will find a way to connect your data gathered across services: Your Google user profile will be merged with your Facebook profile which will be merged with your insurance profile and so on.

 As soon as this happens, as soon as all data is connected and a profile about you is established, it will be very difficult to change this profile.

 This virtual profile of yours will lead to real-life consequences: You might not get the loan you need to buy a home because of a bad social credit.
 You might not get a car insurance, and thus, are stuck with public transport.

 Most people think that these consequences will not affect them because they lead a good life.
 After all, that's the aim of any such system: force people to lead a good life.
 And what's so bad about this?